testinggospels/camouflage-docs/docs/http.md

 });
 ```

-## Camouflage Http Configuration
+## Camoflage Http Configuration

-You can provide following configuration options in your `config.json` file and load it to camouflage before you start the server
+You can provide following configuration options in your `config.json` file and load it to Camoflage before you start the server

 ```json
 {